Remember The Battleships Large Group Tour

 See the entirety of Battleship Missouri, including the many rooms and galleys that were home to thousands of US soldiers during WWII.

-See a piece of history on the Surrender Deck where the treaty to end the war was signed.
+See a piece of history on the Surrender Deck where the treaty to end the war was signed

 After seeing Pearl Harbor, you will be driven through Punchbowl Crater, which contains the National Cemetery of the Pacific.